-“I’ve got serious issues with your confrontation with Private Mathis, Corporal, but we’ll get to that in a minute.
+“I’ve got serious issues with your confrontation with PFC Mathis, Corporal, but we’ll get to that in a minute.
 Sergeant Sloan has told me you have no idea who it was who attacked you in the hangar bay.
 Is that correct?”

 “Yes, sir.
-I…” Larkins hesitated, and cast a quick glance at Sloan’s expressionless face before looking back at the lieutenant.
+I…” Larkins hesitated, and cast a quick glance at Sloan’s expressionless face before looking back at the commander.
 “I had hoped that something would be salvageable from the security cameras.
 It was too dark for me to see when they came into the hangar bay, but they had to go past cameras in the hallways, sir.”

 “No, the Scott’s cameras weren’t operational at the time,” Berkley informed her.
 “I have Visalli looking into it.”

 Larkins gave him a confused glance.
 “Sir, with all due respect, Visalli is the team technician.
 He’s more likely than anyone else to have had something to do with the cameras not working in the first place!”